tealblu/tealblu.github.io/README.md

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.
+Have a nice day!